-- MUSIC: Routine must be performed with music.
+- a.
+MEMBERS: Ensembles will consist of a minimum of four performers. - b.
+MUSIC: Routine must be performed with music.
 Music selection should be determined by the director.
-Music and lyrics need to be school-appropriate. - b.
-TIME: 1:45 3:00 (1 minute, 45 seconds 3 minutes).
-Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - c.
-ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance and exit will not be adjudicated. - d.
-EQUIPMENT: Props are allowed, but no batons, rifles, sabres, or flags may be used in the dance solo routine.
+Music with vocalization is permitted.
+Music and lyrics need to be school-appropriate. - c.
+TIME: 2:00-6:00 (2 minutes 6 minutes).
+Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance and exit will not be adjudicated. - e.
+EQUIPMENT: Performers may use two or three batons.
+Props/equipment other than batons may not be used.
+Performers should keep one baton in hand throughout the performance (except for aerials). - f.
+CONTENT: Twirling or dance routine